Douglas A-26 Invader: Third-party civil variants

-Since 1945, over 300 A-26s have been on the FAA U.S. Civil Aircraft Register.
+Since 1945, over 300 A-26s have been on the FAA US Civil Aircraft Register.
 Perhaps up to 100 of those were probably only registered for ferry flights from USAF bases such as Davis-Monthan AFB, AZ, and Hill AFB, UT, to civil airports and stored as candidates for sale on the civil or overseas military markets.

 The initial main civil uses were as "executive" personnel transports with minimal modifications such as removal of military features, bomb-bay doors sealed shut, passenger-entry stairs in bomb bay, and the conversion of the fuselage to accept six to eight passengers.
 Improvements developed considerably until the early 1960s, when purpose-built executive types such as the turboprop Gulfstream I became available.

 During the mid-1950s, A-26s were tested and used as air tankers for suppression of forest and wildland fires, and briefly used borate-based retardants, hence the inaccurate and unofficial term "borate bombers".
 Borate was later discontinued due to its undesirable ecologic effects, replaced with retardant mixtures of water, clays, fertilizers, and red dyes.
 That use of A-26s on USDA contracts was discontinued in major regions by about 1973, after many of the A-26 air tankers found willing purchasers in Canada.